 We all learned “No Means No” in our high school health classes, but how many of us have also seen the countless scenes in movies and television where arguments are solved with passionate love scenes?
 Where the woman objects at first, but then gets carried away by ecstasy?
 The way it is presented to us in the media — the way it has been presented throughout history — is that sexuality and violence go hand in hand.

 The two are so inextricable in our culture that we fail to even recognize coercive sex as a violent act.
 Both men and women tend to view coercion as part of a normal, sexually active relationship and don’t know how to react when lines have been crossed.
-A recent episode of the HBO show “Girls”, and the collective reaction to it, brings to life exactly what I’m talking about.
+A critiqued episode of the HBO show “Girls”, and the collective reaction to it, brings to life exactly what I’m talking about.
 When presented with what is a very uncomfortable and non-consensual act, many people have an unclear idea of how to react — and whether not we should even call it rape.

 How is it that, despite the fact that it leaves an emotional stamp of hurt on its victims, we are still reluctant to categorize coercion as a violent act?
 I, even, have trouble thrusting coercion onto the same level as what most define as rape — something that happens between a stranger and an innocent virgin, something that leaves a physical mark.